Search Engine x What We Spend

 You start your pre-trips starting inside the truck and then outside the truck, checking everything out thoroughly.

-So I didn't hang around long, had to get back, do a 30-minute break and got back on 75 South and
+So I didn't hang around long, had to get back, do a 30-minute break, and got back on 75 South.

-You know cars are gonna cut through traffic and cut the trucks off.
+you know, cars are going to cut through traffic and cut the trucks off.
+That's pretty normal.

 The better thing is not to cut them off and not to get in front of them.

-Some cars will speed as if they're gonna keep their speed and get in front of the truck and then all of a sudden slow completely down to almost a stop.
+Some cars will speed as if they're going to keep their speed and get in front of the truck.
+And then all of a sudden slow completely down to almost a stop.

 Maxine had already bought the food she needed the day before, so her total for day one was $0.